lightning/bolts/04-onion-routing.md

    * [`20*65`:`hops_data`]
    * [`32`:`hmac`]

-For this specification, `version` has a constant value of `0x00`.
+For this specification (_version 0_), `version` has a constant value of `0x00`.

-The `hops_data` field is a structure that holds obfuscated versions of the next hop's address, transfer information, and the associated HMAC.
+The `hops_data` field is a structure that holds obfuscations of the next hop's address, transfer information, and its associated HMAC.
 It is 1300 bytes long and has the following structure:

 1. type: `hops_data`
 2. data: